ray-project/ray/doc/source/serve/production.md

 $ export RAY_ADDRESS=[YOUR VALUE]
 ```

-You can unset this environment variable by running the CLI command:
+You can unset this variable by running the CLI command:

 ```console
 $ unset RAY_ADDRESS